-Don’t miss our global worker and partner ministry displays in the exhibit area in the main lobby of Hope Church!
+Don’t miss our global worker displays in the Gym at Cherry Creek Presbyterian Church!

 ENGAGE 2025 PRESBYTERY HOME TEAMS